MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 The production endpoint is [https://clientcenter.api.bingads.microsoft.com/Api/Billing/v12/CustomerBillingService.svc](https://clientcenter.api.bingads.microsoft.com/Api/Billing/v12/CustomerBillingService.svc).

+#### <a name="billing-billingdocumentinfo"></a>GetBillingDocuments by BillingDocumentInfo
+In version 12 a structured list of [BillingDocumentInfo](../customer-billing-service/billingdocumentinfo.md) replaces the *DocumentIds* element in the [GetBillingDocuments](../customer-billing-service/getbillingdocuments.md) request.
+Now you can first call [GetBillingDocumentsInfo](../customer-billing-service/getbillingdocumentsinfo.md) and pass the results (up to 25 items) in the [GetBillingDocuments](../customer-billing-service/getbillingdocuments.md) request.

 #### <a name="billing-insertionorderstatus"></a>InsertionOrderStatus
 The Pending and PendingSystemReview values are removed from the [InsertionOrderStatus](../customer-billing-service/insertionorderstatus.md) value set.
 The NotStarted value replaces Pending.